On a generalisation of Cameron's base size conjecture: Introduction

 \section{Introduction}

 Let $G \leqs \Sym(\O)$ be a transitive permutation group on a finite set $\Omega$.
 Recall that a \emph{base} for $G$ is a subset of $\O$ whose pointwise stabiliser is trivial.
 We write $b(G, \O)$ for the \emph{base size} of $G$, which is the minimal cardinality of a base for $G$.
-This classical invariant has been extensively studied since the early days of group theory in the nineteenth century, finding a wide range of applications to other areas of mathematics such as graph theory and model theory, for example.
-Bases are also fundamental in the computational study of finite groups and the implementation of efficient algorithms.
+This classical invariant has been extensively studied since the early days of group theory in the nineteenth century, finding a wide range of applications to other areas of mathematics such as graph theory (see~\cite{BC}) and model theory (indicatively, see~\cite{Cherlin, kelsey-colva, lachlan}), for example.
+Bases are also fundamental in the computational study of finite groups and the implementation of efficient algorithms (see~\cite{Seress}).
 There is an extensive literature on bases for permutation groups and we refer the reader to the survey articles \cite{BC,LSh3,Maroti} and \cite[Section 5]{Bur181} for further details.

 Determining the base size of a permutation group is a fundamental problem in group theory and it has attracted significant interest in recent years.
-In particular, there has been particular focus in the study of base sizes of primitive groups, motivated by some highly influential conjectures by Babai, Cameron, Kantor, and Pyber stated in the 1990s (Recall that a transitive permutation group $G\leqs {\rm Sym}(\O)$ is \emph{primitive} if a point stabiliser is a maximal subgroup of $G$).
-All those conjectures have now been resolved.
+In particular, there has been a strong focus on studying base sizes of primitive groups, motivated by some highly influential conjectures due to Babai, Cameron, Kantor, and Pyber from the 1990s (see~\cite{babai, CK, pyber}).
+(Recall that a transitive permutation group $G\leqs {\rm Sym}(\O)$ is \emph{primitive} if a point stabiliser is a maximal subgroup of $G$).
+Although these conjectures have now been resolved, the extensive work and newly introduced methods required to solve those problems has created lasting momentum in the area and several new directions of research have emerged.

 \vs